ericsizemore/phpunit-coverage-check/README.md

 [PHPUnit Coverage Check](http://github.com/ericsizemore/phpunit-coverage-check/) - Check the code coverage using the clover report of PHPUnit.

-This library will read the clover XML report from PHPUnit and calculate the coverage score.
+This library will read the clover (or openclover in PHPUnit 12.2+) XML report from PHPUnit and calculate the coverage score.
 Based on the given threshold, the application will exit OK if the coverage is higher than the threshold or exit with code 1 if the coverage is lower than the threshold.

 This library can be used in multiple ways: